 It maybe costly to join two genealogy search sites but it has helped me immensely find my ancestors and build my family tree.

-In this post I have covered what you can expect from the 1920 census records.
+In this post I have covered what you can expect from these records.
 There is definitely a lot of information that you can find out about your ancestors.
 But the information does not stop there as I have also discussed.